MoseleyBioinformaticsLab/isoenum/docs/tutorial-docker.rst

 -------------------------------

-As shown above, the ``isoenum`` command-line interface asks the user to provide one required parameter ``<path-to-ctfile-file-or-inchi-file-or-inchi-string>`` which is file or string with information required to create isotopically-resolved ``InChI``.
+As shown above, the ``isoenum`` command-line interface asks the user to provide one required parameter ``<path-to-ctfile-file-or-inchi-file-or-inchi-string>``, which is the file or string with information required to create isotopically-resolved ``InChI``.

 In order to provide the input file path to the ``isoenum`` docker container, you will need to mount it as a volume for the docker container so the container can see it.